weedii/weedii/README.md

 ### Hi 👋!
 I'm Wael Abidi
-## I'm a  Full-stack developer skilled in building web applications that are easy to use and reliable.
+## I'm a  Full-stack developer skilled in building web applications.
 Experienced in both frontend and backend technologies
 <!--
 **weedii/weedii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.